-As described in Alternative 1, the BSAI halibut longline (hook-and-line) and BSAI sablefish pots fisheries are listed as Category III 32.
-In terms of Alternative 2, the potential magnitude and direction of impacts on marine mammals (specifically killer whales, since they are the predominant species associated with depredation of longlines in the BSAI) depends on not only changes in fishing behavior that are likely small but difficult to quantify, as well as how whales respond to any changes in fishery behavior.
+As described in Alternative 1, the BSAI halibut HAL and BSAI sablefish pot fisheries are listed as Category III.18 In terms of Alternative 2, the potential magnitude and direction of impacts on marine mammals depend on changes in fishing behavior as well as how whales respond to any changes in fishery behavior, both of which are difficult to predict and quantify.
 For example, if there is no or reduced incentive for the whales to be near fishing vessels because fewer halibut are being discarded, the likelihood of ship strike and entanglement would be expected to be reduced.
-However, we cannot predict whether whales may, in fact, remain longer with vessels that are still discarding halibut, or with those still catching halibut on longlines.
+However, we cannot predict whether whales may remain longer with vessels that are still discarding halibut, or with those still catching halibut on longlines.